shreya28302/Covid19Tracker/README.md

 # COVID-19 Tracker Android App
 This is a Coronavirus (COVID-19) Tracker App which displays the statistics of covid cases all over the world. <br />
-It uses REST API & Volley Library
+It uses REST API & Volley Library.

 # Screenshots
 <p>